upcvqa/final/README.md

 To know more about this project, the goals and results go to GOOGLE PRESENTATION (LINK to be added here)

 ## Getting Started
-This project has been designed to run in Google Colab.
+This project has been designed using Pytorch and to run in Google Colab.
 The repository includes a Dataset for your evaluation that it's being installed on the first cells of Google Colab

 click HERE to open Google Colab